OliverBurgstahler/Transcript-AI-V2/replit.md

-# YouTube Transcript Extractor
+# YouTube Transcript Downloader

 ## Overview

-This application is a YouTube Transcript Extractor that allows users to extract transcripts from YouTube videos.
+This application is a YouTube Transcript Downloader that allows users to download transcripts from YouTube videos.
 It consists of a Flask backend API that fetches transcripts using the YouTube Transcript API with proxy support, and a web frontend that provides a user-friendly interface for inputting YouTube URLs and displaying extracted transcripts.

 ## System Architecture